 People today live in unsuitable conditions.
 In addition to the sedentary lifestyle, many of us often experience enormous long-lasting stress.
 Emotional states have severe effects on the body’s health.
-Long periods of stress could lead to the dysfunction of the intestine and the entire gastrointestinal tract.
-Colonic irrigation allows preventing such issues as chronic constipation.
-Our clinic offers colon hydrotherapy treatments with the use of high-quality equipment under the supervision of experienced specialists.
+Long periods of stress could lead to the intestine and entire gastrointestinal tract dysfunction.
+Colonic irrigation allows the prevention of such issues as chronic constipation.
+Our clinic offers colon hydrotherapy treatments using high-quality equipment under the supervision of experienced specialists.

-Corticotropin-releasing factor (CRF) signalling systems include CRF and structurally related peritonic urocortin (Ucn.), CRF binds to high and moderate affinities for CRF-1 and CRF-2 receptors, respectively, while Ucn1 is a high-affinity agonist in both receptors, and Ucn2 and Ucn3 are selective agonists of CRF-2.
+Corticotropin-releasing factor (CRF) signalling systems include CRF and structurally related peritonic urocortin (Ucn.); CRF binds to high and moderate affinities for CRF-1 and CRF-2 receptors, respectively.
+At the same time, Ucn1 is a high-affinity agonist in both receptors, and Ucn2 and Ucn3 are selective agonists of CRF-2.
 Researchers have identified CRF systems in the brain and colon at the gene and protein levels.

 In contrast, CRF-2 signalling in the colon moistened CRF with mediated stimulation of the motor function of the colon and visceral hyperalgesia.

 The data provide a conceptual basis for the continuous activation of the CRF-1 system at central and peripheral sites.
 And that may be one of the leading causes of IBS diarrhoea symptoms.
-However, the targeting of these mechanisms by CRF-1 antagonists provided an appropriate new therapeutic place.
-Unfortunately, nobody has translated these prospective preclinical data into the therapeutic use of CRF-1 antagonists yet.
-Whether existing or newly developed CRF-1 antagonists have therapeutic benefits for stress-sensitive diseases, including IBS, they are still under development for a subset of patients.
+However, targeting these mechanisms by CRF-1 antagonists provided an appropriate new therapeutic place.
+Unfortunately, nobody has yet translated these prospective preclinical data into the therapeutic use of CRF-1 antagonists.
+Whether existing or newly developed CRF-1 antagonists have therapeutic benefits for stress-sensitive diseases, including IBS, they are still under development for some patients.

-Colonic irrigation can restore the natural microflora population of which decreases under the influence of stress.
+Colonic irrigation can restore the natural microflora population, which decreases under stress.
 Also, the muscles of the large intestine return to their original form, acquiring a tone.
 As a result, the general state of health of the patient improves.
 Likewise, the functionality of the digestive system improves too.